Easy Bible Quiz about Biblical Characters and People.

 God commanded Jonah to go to Nineveh to deliver a message.

-God dispatched a large fish to capture Jonah and deliver him to Nineveh.
+God dispatched a large fish to pick up Jonah and deliver him to Nineveh.

 It took three days to make the trip.